 No matter your reasons for visiting Boston, you’ll find plenty to see and do.
-Here, we’ve assembled a number of our favorite Boston attractions; you can use this guide to help plan your trip or feel free to just strike out on your own and see what you can uncover.
+Here, we’ve assembled a number of our favorite Boston attractions; you can use this guide to help plan your trip or feel free to just venture out on your own and see what you can uncover.

 Named after the shoemaker William Copp, Copp’s Hill is the highest point in Boston’s North End and offers views of numerous local landmarks, including the Old North Church, the Leonard P. Zakim Bunker Hill Memorial Bridge, and TD Garden.

 Widely considered the greatest football team ever, the New England Patriots are based out of Gillette Stadium, in nearby Foxborough.
 The team holds numerous records, including most wins in a 10-year period.

 There is perhaps no other higher learning institution so committed to cutting edge research than the Massachusetts Institute of Technology (MIT), which even houses its very own nuclear reactor.

 A luxury resort and casino located five miles from Boston in Everett, Encore Boston Harbor opened in June 2019.
 It boasts 671 rooms, indoor gardens, wedding and conference space, and, of course, plenty of opportunities to try your luck.

 With 16 significant historical sites along its 2.5-mile length, Boston’s Freedom Trail is the perfect way to immerse yourself in our nation’s history.
 Bonus: you’ll get plenty of fresh air and exercise, too!